drym-org/qi/README.rst

 Another way to structure computations.

 Install it from the `Racket Package Index <https://pkgs.racket-lang.org/package/qi>`_.
 Read `the documentation <https://docs.racket-lang.org/qi/index.html>`_ to learn more.
-See `the Wiki <https://github.com/countvajhula/qi/wiki>`_ for community resources and events.
+See `the Wiki <https://github.com/countvajhula/qi/wiki>`_ for community resources, events, and developer documentation.

 In case the main documentation is unavailable, read the `backup docs <https://countvajhula.github.io/qi/>`_.